Subway Store Manager

 Does Subway have a secret menu?
 Like In-n-Out or Chipotle, where they have stuff you can order that they don't list on the menu in the stores?

-Asked by Staker almost 10 years ago
+Asked by Staker over 10 years ago

 Not that I know of.
 If there was an old menu item that can be made by mixing and matching the current meats avaiable we could do that (but it would likely be at a different price).
 Beyond that extent, no. Atleast nothing that Subway HQ has made us aware of.